AnthenaSu/Refactoring-a-Large-Scale-Java-Codebase-with-SOLID-Principles-and-Design-Patterns/Blog.md

 I improved the design of the spawning system by moving all spider and zombie spawning logic out of EntityFactory and into a dedicated helper class.
 Instead of letting the factory handle both entity creation and timed spawning behaviour, I now call Spawn.spawnSpider(...) and Spawn.spawnZombie(...) from the game loop.
 This reduces the responsibilities of EntityFactory, improves modularity, and aligns with SRP by keeping spawning logic separate from entity construction.
 I also updated the registration code so the game now registers these new spawn methods directly.

+[Merge Request 8]

+I moved the Dijkstra path-finding logic out of GameMap into a dedicated DijkstraPathFinder class to reduce the responsibilities of the map and separate concerns more cleanly.
+GameMap was previously handling both map state management and complex path-finding, making it large and hard to maintain.
+Extracting the algorithm into its own class gives GameMap a single clear purpose.
+This change follows the Single Responsibility Principle (SRP) and also improves Open–Closed Principle (OCP) because different path-finding strategies can now be introduced or replaced without modifying the map class.

 ## Task 2) Evolution of Requirements 🔧

 ### Sun Stone & More Buildables (20 marks)